Environmental toxicology: Chromium

 The 7th most abundant element, chromium, can occur naturally when one burns oil and coal and is released into the environment through sewage and fertilizers.
 Chromium usage can be seen in, "industries such as metallurgy, electroplating, production of paints and pigments, tanning, wood preservation, chemical production and pulp and paper production."
 Chromium toxicity affects the "biological processes in various plants such as maize, wheat, barley, cauliflower, citrullus and in vegetables.
 Chromium toxicity causes chlorosis and necrosis in plants."

 Pesticides

 Pesticides are a major source of environmental toxicity.
 These chemically synthesized agents have been known to persist in the environment long after their administration.
 The poor biodegradability of pesticides can result in bioaccumulation of chemicals in various organisms along with biomagnification within a food web.
 Pesticides can be categorized according to the pests they target.
 Insecticides are used to eliminate agricultural pests that attack various fruits and crops.
 Herbicides target herbal pests such as weeds and other unwanted plants that reduce crop production.

+Pesticides in general have been shown to negatively impact the reproductive and endocrine systems of various reptiles and amphibians, so much that it is cautiously thought to be one of the main factors behind the decline in their populations all over the world.
+These pesticides impair their immune, nervous, behavioral systems including causing lower fertility rates, abnormal hormone levels, and lower fitness of offspring.
+Amphibians are thought to be especially in low decline because the release of agricultural pesticides is simultaneous with the secretion of pheromones during their season of reproduction.
+For instance, it has been demonstrated that greater quantities of pesticides correlates with greater number of defects in toads.

+For example, the chloroacetanilide class of herbicides is used worldwide in the control of weeds and grasses for agriculture.
+They are mainly used for crops such as corn, rice, soybean, sunflower, cotton, among others and are able to stay in the environment for long periods of time.
+Thus they can be found in soil, groundwater, and surface water due to soil erosion, leaching, and surface runoff.
+The amount of time they stay in the environment depends on the soil type and climate conditions like temperature and moisture.
+Chloroacetanilide herbicides include acetochlor, alachlor, among others.
+They are all listed as B2, L2, and C classes of carcinogens by the U.S. EPA.